madcitymultimedia/wpseo-woocommerce/README.md

 Changelog
 =========
+### 13.9: January 26th, 2021
+Bugfixes:

+* Fixes a bug where a deprecation notice would be shown in the PHP debug log when visiting a product page.

 ### 13.8: December 2nd, 2020
 Enhancements:

 * Makes the Schema Product type filterable.

 ### 13.7: October 27th, 2020
 Enhancements:

 * Shows the price and availability of a product in its snippet when sharing the product on Slack.

 ### 13.6: September 29th, 2020
 Bugfixes: